 After an easy Option to get to Bac Ha Markets?

-Join this very popular Bac Ha Market Tour here!
+We loved this very popular Bac Ha Market Tour!
 They will pick you up in Sapa and take you around, so you can just sit back and enjoy the experience!

 Bac Ha Market Food:

 What you hear about famous Vietnamese food, is all true!
 If it is awesome, delicious, and super yummy, that is.

 I have fallen in love with Vietnamese cuisine from the moment I tried the first meal.
 Anywhere you go in this amazing country, the food is out of this world delicious and packs a punch full of flavor.